microscaler/tinkerbell/docs/mdbook/src/concepts/Tiffany-Semantic_Graphs_for_Function_Signatures_Types_&_Documentation.md

 ---

-## ✅ What Tinkerbell Introduces
+## ✅ What Tiffany Introduces

-Tinkerbell parses and maps every function, struct, trait, and their associated types, docs, and relationships into a **semantic graph**.
+Tiffany parses and maps every function, struct, trait, and their associated types, docs, and relationships into a **semantic graph**.

 Each node captures: